A local automaton for the 2D toric code

-Having introduced our construction, we then proceed to prove its fault tolerance in Secs.~\ref{sec:tsirelson-proof-2} and \ref{sec:FT_proof}.
-We will first introduce a modification of the exRecs method, which is necessary due to the fact that neighboring gadgets have overlapping support and that the toric code cannot be viewed as a concatenated code.
-Colloquially speaking, our approach can be viewed as a hybrid between the exRecs method and G\'acs's sparsity-based method~\cite{gacs1983reliable,gacs_slides}.
-We then introduce the notion of gadget nilpotence (see Def.~\ref{def:tsirelson_nilpotence}), which informally determines how many levels $\ell$ of simulation one must go up for the effect of a single elementary gadget failure to not affect the operation of the simulated gadget.
-With the help of a computer-aided search we find that gadget nilpotence must hold at $\ell = 6$, which is likely a loose upper bound.
-We then show that the error model changes from $p$-bounded noise to $O(p^2)$-bounded noise every time we go up some constant number $k$ levels up in the hierarchy, i.e. every time we perform $k$ iterations of the (inner) fault-tolerant simulation procedure\footnote{The number $k$ is a constant related to the nilpotence level.}.
+For the proof of fault tolerance, we introduce a modification of the exRecs method, which is necessary due to the fact that neighboring gadgets have overlapping support and that the toric code cannot be viewed as a concatenated code\footnote{Colloquially speaking, our approach can be viewed as a hybrid between the exRecs method and G\'acs's sparsity-based method~\cite{gacs1983reliable,gacs_slides}.}.
+We then introduce the notion of gadget nilpotence (see Def.~\ref{def:tsirelson_nilpotence}), which determines how many levels $\ell$ of simulation one must go up for a single elementary gadget failure to not affect the operation of the simulated gadget.
+With the help of an exhaustive computer-aided search (the full code is available at~\cite{code}), we find that gadget nilpotence must hold at $\ell = 6$, which is likely a loose upper bound.
+We then show that the error model changes from $p$-bounded noise to $O(p^2)$-bounded noise every time we go up some constant number $k$ levels up in the hierarchy, i.e. every time we perform $k$ iterations of the (inner) fault-tolerant simulation procedure, where the number $k$ is a constant related to the nilpotence level.
 For the toric code automaton, a generous analytical estimate is $k \leq 34$.
-However, in reality a much smaller number of levels would suffice (our tentative numerical results suggest that for an i.i.d.
+However, in reality, a much smaller number of levels would suffice (our tentative numerical results suggest that for an i.i.d.